eudoxia0/eudoxia0.github.io/article/_posts/2025-06-12-notes-on-managing-adhd.md

 The first-line treatment for ADHD is stimulants.
 Everything else in this post works best as a complement to, rather than as an alternative to, stimulant medication.
 In fact most of the strategies described here, I was only able to execute _after_ starting stimulants.
 For me, chemistry is the critical node in the tech tree: the todo list, the pomodoro timers, etc., all of that was unlocked by the medication.

 Some people can't tolerate a specific stimulant.
 But there are many stimulant and non-stimulant drugs for ADHD.
-It's worth exhausting the psychiatric options before trying to white-knuckle it.
+I would prefer to exhaust all the psychiatric options before white-knuckling it.

 A lot of people don't want to take medication for shame-based reasons.
 There is a lot of pill-shaming in the culture.
 You must learn to ignore it: we are automata, our minds are molecules in salt water.